Hugh Carthy: Career

+In August 2020, he was named in the startlist for the 2020 Tour de France.
 On 1 November 2020, Carthy notched his first grand tour stage win on the 2020 Vuelta a España's stage 12, which featured a summit finish on the Alto de l'Angliru.
-His time climbing the Angrilu was among the all-time top 10 and no one had ridden the climb faster since Chris Horner won the Vuelta there in 2013.
+His time climbing the Angliru was among the all-time top 10 and no one had ridden the climb faster since Chris Horner won the Vuelta there in 2013.
 He went on to finish third overall, his first podium in a grand tour.